icure/kraken-lite/README.md

 }
 ```

-## How to add External design documents
+## How to add external design documents
 In order to use external design documents, two steps are required:

 ### Set up the signing public key